loiclec/fuzzcheck-rs/articles/why_not_bytes.md

 generated inputs in place, it doesn't suffer from this problem.
 In all cases, the iteration speed stayed above 2,400,000 iter/s.

-Whether that is problem will depend on your use case.
+Whether that is a problem will depend on your use case.
 I expect that for many tasks, the input generation time will not matter much.
 However, it is good to know that fuzzcheck’s mutator can, at least in theory, handle much more complex inputs than `arbitrary`.
 Imagine you are writing property tests for a graph